Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Related Work

 \subsection{LLMs for Reasoning}

-Compared with predicting only the final answer, chain-of-thought (CoT)~\citep{cot} servers as a more suitable way for LLMs considering the rationale will derive more useful information to avoid potential flaws.
-Following this, many prompting techniques are proposed to enrich the generated rationales.
-For example, \citet{least-to-most} explicitly introduce question decomposition to solve complex reasoning problems, and \citet{react} further incorporate the \textit{action} step, which seamlessly enables interaction with external tools.
-Another line of research focuses on on-the-fly assessment of intermediate reasoning states, which is often combined with search algorithms, like Depth-First Search (DFS)~\citep{dfs} or Monte Carlo Tree Search (MCTS)~\citep{mcts}.
+Compared with predicting only the final answer, chain-of-thought (CoT)~\citep{cot} serves as a more suitable way for LLMs considering the rationale will derive more useful information to avoid potential flaws.
+Following this, many prompting techniques are proposed to enrich the generated rationales~\citep{least-to-most, rap}.
+Another group of work focuses on search-augmented reasoning, where the decoding process is guided by heuristic search algorithms, like MCTS~\citep{mcts}.
 Basically, each reasoning state is treated as a node in a tree or graph, and assigned with a value demonstrating the confidence or expected rewards when reaching it.
-LLMs themselves often serve as the evaluator to give feedback to intermediate states~\citep{tree-of-thought,rap}.
-However, both prompting techniques and self-evaluation based planning are indeed approaching the upper bound of LLMs' internal capacity, rather than inducing really improvements.
+And LLMs themselves often serve as the evaluator to give feedback to intermediate states~\citep{tree-of-thought,rap}.